yukoba/nd4j/getstarted.md

 This is the core implementation that handles most of the interop.

 You'll also need to specify a backend dependency.
+(You can copy all the dependencies from [one text file](../pomtext.html) into your POM, if that's more convenient, and simply comment out the ones you don't wan't.)

 ND4J supports several backends, ranging from Cuda to different native implementations.
 While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface, so we had to make one.